JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

   -o json)
 aks_api_server=$(echo $aks_json | jq -r .azurePortalFqdn)
 ```

+You can also see API server directly in AKS Overview:

+{% include imageEmbed.html link="/assets/posts/2023/12/11/k8s-api-deprecations/aks.png" %}

 Then you can get access token to AKS API server by using `6dae42f8-4368-4678-94ff-3960e28e3630`
 as the target resource: